ainthek/git-search/README.md

 TODO: why ! ?

 - Can we make the query more specific ? if not explain (link)
-- if no we need to loop all results and filter out manually false positives
+- if no, we need to loop all results and filter out manually false positives
 - other ideas ?